hunterg123/nvim/README.md

 1. Ensure there is a .config folder in the home directory, if not, create one
 2. Clone the repo inside of ~/.config
 3. Ensure that the latest version of [Neovim](https://github.com/neovim/neovim) is installed
-4. Change to the home directory, then run this script
+4. Change to the home directory, then run this script to install packer (the package manager used)
 ```console
 git clone --depth 1 https://github.com/wbthomason/packer.nvim\
  ~/.local/share/nvim/site/pack/packer/start/packer.nvim